johndohoneyjr/poc-azure-oidc/README.md

-#  POC files for POC of AAD/OIDC with Github Actions
+#  Files for POC of AAD/OIDC with Github Actions